Nolan Gorman Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

+- The pitching staff for the White Sox has a collective 9.7 K/9 to pace the league.

-- The White Sox have a 4.55 team ERA that ranks 24th among all MLB pitching staffs.
+- The White Sox's 4.58 team ERA ranks 23rd across all league pitching staffs.

-- White Sox pitchers combine to surrender the third-most home runs in baseball (121 total, 1.4 per game).
+- The White Sox allow the third-most home runs in baseball (123 total, 1.4 per game).

-- Cease makes the start for the White Sox, his 19th of the season.
-He is 3-3 with a 4.10 ERA and 115 strikeouts through 96 2/3 innings pitched.
+- The White Sox are sending Toussaint (0-1) out for his third start of the season.

-- In his most recent appearance on Saturday, the righty threw 5 1/3 innings against the Oakland Athletics, allowing three earned runs while surrendering six hits.
+- His most recent appearance was on Sunday against the Oakland Athletics, when the right-hander threw 3 2/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.